RadiantBlockchain/radiant-node/doc/dsproof-implementation-notes.md

    specification in instances where more clarity is deemed useful - for anyone trying to understand or implement the specification.

-DSProof implementation behavior in BCHN
+DSProof implementation behavior in RADN
 ---------------------------------------

 We are providing here
-some additional notes on the BCHN implementation of this feature.
+some additional notes on the RADN implementation of this feature.

 1. The DSProof functionality is enabled by default, this means DS proofs are created and relayed.
 Both creation and relay  can